| Crowd | Discount |

 Just ask us.
 Daniel will help you.

-What is Koch-Chemie Green Star?
-A highly alkaline APC concentrate cleaner with pH 13 that dissolves oil, grease, and lubricants on workshop floors, in the engine bay, and on the lift in one go.
-Not intended for pH-neutral coatings, synthetic leather dashboards, or anodized aluminum parts without prior testing.
+What is the Koch-Chemie Green Star?
+A high-alkaline APC concentrate at pH 13 that lifts oil, grease and lubricants off workshop floors, out of the engine bay and off the lift in one pass.
+Not for pH-neutral coatings, synthetic-leather dashboards or anodised aluminium parts without a test patch first.

-The Koch-Chemie Green Star Universal Cleaner is a highly alkaline APC concentrate that works through a mix of surfactants, alkali builders, and corrosion inhibitors.
-The pH value between 12.5 and 13 saponifies organic contaminants such as oil, grease, and wax into soap compounds.
+The Koch-Chemie Green Star Universal Cleaner works through a mix of surfactants, alkaline builders and corrosion inhibitors.
+With a pH between 12.5 and 13 it saponifies organic dirt — oil, grease, wax — turning it into soap compounds you can rinse off.

-The surfactant shell then keeps the dissolved dirt in suspension, preventing it from drying back onto the surface during rinsing.
-This makes Green Star the standard APC for many workshops and detailers who are looking for a single cleaner for the engine bay, lift, workshop floor, and exterior plastics — not because it excels everywhere, but because it provides the right balance of cleaning power and material compatibility in this segment.
+The surfactant shell then holds the loosened dirt in suspension so it doesn't dry back onto the panel when you rinse.
+That's why Green Star is the go-to APC in plenty of workshops and detailing shops that want a single cleaner for the engine bay, the lift, the workshop floor and exterior plastics — not because it's the best at any one of them, but because it hits the right balance between cleaning punch and material safety across that whole bracket.

-- One chemistry, four dilution levels.
-Concentration determines the application: 1:5 for workshop floors and heavily oiled engine bays, 1:10 as a pre-cleaner for rims and insect remover, 1:20 for exterior plastics and rubber care, 1:50 for regular maintenance cleaning in customer reception areas.
-An 11-kilo canister replaces three separate cleaners for about six months in a two-lift operation.
+- One chemistry, four dilutions.
+The mix ratio decides the job: 1:5 for the workshop floor and heavily oiled engine bays, 1:10 as a wheel pre-cleaner and bug remover, 1:20 for exterior plastics and rubber care, 1:50 for routine maintenance cleans in the customer reception.
+An 11-kilo canister replaces three separate cleaners for roughly six months in a two-lift shop.

-- Phosphate and solvent-free with corrosion inhibitor.
-The formula is free of NTA, phosphates, and solvents and contains an aluminum corrosion inhibitor.
-This is why you can safely use Green Star on painted aluminum, steel, and most plastics — but only if you adhere to the dilution.
-Used neat, the corrosion protection becomes a softening zone, especially on anodized aluminum.
+- Phosphate- and solvent-free, with a corrosion inhibitor.
+The formula skips NTA, phosphates and solvents and carries an aluminium corrosion inhibitor.
+That's why you can lay Green Star down on painted aluminium, steel and most plastics without worrying — but only when you respect the dilution.
+Used neat the inhibitor stops being protection and starts being a softening zone, especially on anodised aluminium.

-- Oil-carrying capacity down to the pore structure.
-On a one-year-old workshop floor with ingrained lubricating and gear oil, 1:5 diluted Green Star completely dissolves the upper layer of dirt after three minutes of dwell time — and brings some of the oil stored in the concrete pores back to the surface.
-A second pass removes residual dirt that remained in the pore bed after the first pass.
-This is not mechanically feasible with pH-neutral interior cleaners.
+- Oil-carrying capacity right into the pore structure.
+On a one-year-old workshop floor with lube and gear oil soaked in, 1:5 Green Star pulls the top layer of dirt fully after three minutes of dwell — and brings part of the oil sitting in the concrete pores back to the surface.
+A second pass lifts the residual dirt that was still in the pore bed.
+You won't get there mechanically with a pH-neutral interior cleaner.

-Practical tip from Detailing1: Never spray on warm or sun-heated surfaces — at engine blocks above approx. 40 °C, the alkaline solution dries and causes water spots and limescale residues on painted covers.
-Working sequence in the engine compartment: allow vehicle to cool, cover intake and electronics, work from bottom to top with 1:10, allow to act for a maximum of three minutes, rinse generously with a soft water jet from the universal cleaner group.
-For recurring jobs, a foam sprayer is worthwhile — it distributes the 1:10 solution more evenly than any hand pump and extends the adhesion time on vertical surfaces by 40 to 60 seconds.
+Detailing1's tip from the shop: Never hit warm or sun-heated surfaces — once an engine block is past about 40 °C the alkaline solution flashes off and leaves water marks and limescale rings on painted covers.
+Engine-bay sequence: let the vehicle cool, mask intake and electronics, work bottom-up at 1:10, give it three minutes max, then rinse generously with a soft jet from the universal cleaner group.
+For repeat jobs grab a foam sprayer — it lays the 1:10 solution down more evenly than any hand pump and buys you 40 to 60 extra seconds of dwell on vertical surfaces.

 1 to 5.
 1 to 20.
 One canister, four jobs.

-For workshop floors, dilute 1:5 in warm water, apply with a scrubber or single-disc machine, let it dwell for three minutes, and then pick it up with a wet vacuum.
-For the lift and engine bay, 1:10 is the safe standard: This concentration reliably dissolves oil without attacking rubber steering boots or wiring harness coverings.
-For exterior plastics, trim, and heavily soiled wheel arches, 1:20 is sufficient.
-The 1:50 dilution is intended for recurring maintenance cleaning in customer reception areas or on tiled floors and is no longer really "APC," but rather a mild alkaline cleaner with residual grease-dissolving power.
+For the workshop floor you mix 1:5 in warm water, lay it down with a scrubber or single-disc machine, give it three minutes and pick it up with a wet vac.
+For the lift and the engine bay 1:10 is the safe standard: it lifts oil reliably without going at rubber steering boots or wiring-loom sheaths.
+For exterior plastics, trim and badly soiled wheel arches 1:20 is enough.
+The 1:50 dilution is for routine maintenance cleans in customer reception or on tiled floors — at that point you're past "APC" and into a mild alkaline cleaner with residual grease-cutting power.

-Workshops almost always make the same mistake with Green Star: too strong a dilution, because "pure cleans better pure" is stuck in their heads.
-In practice, 1:5 on an engine block offers no measurable advantage over 1:10 — except for higher chemical consumption and the risk of overloading corrosion inhibitors on aluminum.
-The right lever is the dwell time: three minutes instead of two.
+The mistake shops almost always make with Green Star is the same one: too strong a mix, because "stronger is better" is stuck in the head.
+In practice 1:5 on an engine block gives you no measurable edge over 1:10 — what you get instead is higher chemical burn and the risk of overloading the corrosion inhibitor on aluminium.
+The real lever is dwell time: three minutes instead of two.
 Two passes instead of one.
-Never increase the concentration if the first attempt is not enough.
+Never crank the concentration if the first pass came up short.

-For practical dosing, two workflows work reliably.
-Variant one: canister directly with a dosing station at the water connection, mixing ratio set via the Venturi nozzle, application by foam sprayer or pressure sprayer.
-Variant two for smaller businesses: Two labeled spray bottles of 500 milliliters, one with the 1:10 solution for the engine bay and wheel arch, one with 1:20 for exterior plastics.
-Mix both bottles fresh daily — alkaline working solutions lose cleaning power within 24 hours because CO₂ from the air slowly lowers the pH.
+Two practical dosing workflows hold up day to day.
+Workflow one: canister straight onto a dosing station at the water tap, ratio set through the Venturi nozzle, application by foam sprayer or pressure sprayer.
+Workflow two for smaller shops: two labelled 500-millilitre spray bottles, one with the 1:10 mix for engine bay and wheel arch, one with 1:20 for exterior plastics.
+Mix both fresh every day — alkaline working solutions lose cleaning power inside 24 hours because CO₂ from the air slowly drops the pH.

-An 11-kilo canister covers approximately 110 liters of working solution with a properly mixed 1:10 solution — that's about 40 engine bay cleanings or 15 workshop floor passes over 100 square meters.
-For businesses with two lifts and regular detailing, the 22-kilo or 225-kilo drum goods become cost-effective from three cleanings per week — purely due to the per-kilo price difference.
+An 11-kilo canister at a properly mixed 1:10 covers about 110 litres of working solution — that's roughly 40 engine-bay cleans or 15 workshop-floor passes over 100 square metres.
+For shops running two lifts and regular detailing the 22-kilo or 225-kilo drum pays off from three cleans a week, purely on the per-kilo price difference.

 Alkaline.
 But not for everything.

-It is strong wherever organic dirt dominates: engine oil, gear oil, grease mist in the engine bay, soot layers on workshop floors, brake dust-grease mixtures in wheel arches, road grime on commercial vehicle frames.
-Insects and bird droppings can also be soaked with the 1:10 dilution before the actual car wash.
-The alkaline pH saponifies the proteins and turns a hard crust into a removable layer — precisely where pH-neutral products would require mechanical action.
+It punches above its weight wherever organic dirt dominates: engine oil, gear oil, grease mist in the bay, soot on the workshop floor, brake-dust/grease mixes in the wheel arches, road grime on commercial-vehicle frames.
+Bugs and bird droppings also soak off well with the 1:10 dilution before the actual wash.
+The alkaline pH saponifies the protein and turns a baked-on crust into a layer you can pull off — exactly where pH-neutral products would need you to scrub.

-Green Star reaches its limits precisely where its pH becomes a problem.
-On car paints with ceramic coatings, each use gradually removes the outermost adhesive layer of the coating — for coating-sealed cars, a pH-neutral shampoo or Koch-Chemie Multipurpose Cleaner "Mzr" is the choice.
+Where Green Star runs out of road is where the pH becomes the problem.
+On ceramic-coated paint every pass shaves a bit off the top bonding layer of the coating — for coating-sealed cars a pH-neutral shampoo or the Koch-Chemie Multipurpose Cleaner "Mzr" is the call.

-Anodized aluminum, matte aluminum, and polished metal surfaces should never be treated neat and always tested first in an inconspicuous area.
-The corrosion inhibitor reliably protects painted aluminum, but reaches its limits with anodized surfaces.
-Caution is also advised with non-anodized magnesium rims and race parts — here, the alkaline component attacks the surface as soon as the dwell time exceeds two minutes.
+Anodised aluminium, matte aluminium and polished metal you never treat neat and you always patch-test in a hidden spot first.
+The corrosion inhibitor protects painted aluminium reliably, but on anodised surfaces it starts to struggle.
+Same goes for non-anodised magnesium rims and race parts — the alkaline side bites into the surface as soon as you push the dwell past two minutes.

-In the vehicle interior, Green Star is simply too strong: synthetic leather, Alcantara, and coated dashboards do not tolerate alkaline concentrates permanently, not even at 1:50.
-If you want to work with one cleaner for both workshop and interior, you should use a different chemical for that.
+Inside the cabin Green Star is plainly too aggressive: synthetic leather, Alcantara and coated dashboards don't take alkaline concentrates long-term, not even at 1:50.
+If you want one cleaner for both workshop and interior, that's a different chemistry.

-Koch-Chemie has three universal cleaners with overlapping areas of application — the choice depends not on the price, but on the object.
+Koch-Chemie has three universal cleaners with overlapping use cases — the choice isn't about price, it's about what you're cleaning.

-The classic Green Star is the workshop variant: highly alkaline, high oil-carrying capacity, designed for tough exterior and underbody work.
-The Green Star 96 "Gs9" is the milder successor with an optimized surfactant base and lower environmental impact — it doesn't replace the classic Gs, but complements it for detailers who work more frequently on private customer vehicles with coatings and less on commercial vehicle frames.
-The Multipurpose Cleaner "Mzr" is based on a completely different chemical principle: weakly alkaline to pH-neutral, for interiors, dashboards, carpets, and upholstery.
-Gs cleans the engine bay, Mzr cleans the seats afterwards.
+The classic Green Star is the workshop pick: hard-alkaline, high oil-carrying capacity, built for tough exterior and underbody work.
+The Green Star 96 "Gs9" is the milder follow-up with an optimised surfactant base and lower environmental load — it doesn't replace the classic Gs, it sits alongside it for detailers who work more often on private-customer cars with coatings and less on commercial frames.
+The Multipurpose Cleaner "Mzr" runs on completely different chemistry: weakly alkaline through to pH-neutral, built for interior, dashboards, carpets and upholstery.
+Gs cleans the engine bay, Mzr cleans the seats after.

-Practical rule for the purchasing decision: If the focus is on lifts, engine bays, workshop floors, and commercial vehicle detailing, you should choose the classic Green Star in 11 or 22 kilos.
-If you primarily detail private customer vehicles with ceramic protection and need the APC for wheel arches, insect removal, and exterior plastics, the Gs9 is the more suitable purchase.
-If you are looking for a cleaner for interiors, carpets, and upholstery, neither Gs nor Gs9 is the right answer — in that case, you should choose the Mzr.
+Practical rule for the buy decision: if the focus is the lift, the engine bay, the workshop floor and commercial-vehicle work, grab the classic Green Star in 11 or 22 kilos.
+If you mostly detail private-customer cars with ceramic protection and need the APC for wheel arches, bug removal and exterior plastics, the Gs9 is the cleaner fit.
+If you're after a cleaner for interior, carpet and upholstery, neither Gs nor Gs9 is the right answer — that's where the Mzr lives.

-For the typical one-man detailer with a mixed customer base, the combination of 11-kilo Green Star and 1-liter Mzr handles most practical work: Gs for the entire exterior, engine bay, and floor cleaning, Mzr for the interior.
-Those who have three separate APCs on the shelf — workshop cleaner, wheel cleaner, interior cleaner — can halve their chemical cabinet with this two-product solution and still work cleaner.
+For the typical one-man detailer with a mixed customer base, the 11-kilo Green Star plus a 1-litre Mzr covers most of the actual workload: Gs for the whole exterior, the engine bay and floor cleans, Mzr for the interior.
+If you've got three separate APCs on the shelf — workshop cleaner, wheel cleaner, interior cleaner — this two-product setup halves the chemical cabinet and still cleans tighter.

-The correct container size depends on the monthly throughput.
-The 1000-milliliter spray head is intended for home users and initial trials, not for commercial operations.
-From one vehicle per week with thorough exterior cleaning, the 5-liter canister becomes cost-effective; from three vehicles, the 11-kilo container.
-22 and 225 kilos belong in workshops with dosing stations and regular commercial vehicle contracts — for smaller businesses, they represent an unnecessary commitment to a single chemical and are less convenient to handle.
+Pack size tracks monthly throughput.
+The 1000-millilitre spray head is for the home detailer and the first test drive, not a working shop.
+From one vehicle a week with a proper exterior wash the 5-litre canister pays off; from three vehicles the 11-kilo container.
+22 and 225 kilos belong in shops with a dosing station and steady commercial-vehicle work — for smaller outfits they're an unnecessary lock-in to one chemistry and harder to handle.

 Frequently Asked Questions about Koch-Chemie Green Star Universal Cleaner